Multistage Mixed Precision Iterative Refinement: The MSIR algorithm

 From Figure \ref{fig:intro_e1}, we can see that for well-conditioned matrices, SIR quickly converges to the solution.
-When the condition number increases closer to $u_f^{-1}$ as in Figure \ref{fig:intro_e5}, however, SIR convergence begins to slow down, and TSIR chooses to switch to SGMRES-IR, which then converges in one step.
-On the other hand, when the matrix becomes very ill-conditioned as in Figure \ref{fig:intro_e16}, then neither SIR nor SGMRES-IR converge in a reasonable number of iterations, and thus TSIR makes the second switch to GMRES-IR.
+When the condition number increases closer to $u_f^{-1}=(5.96\cdot 10^8)^{-1} \approx 1.7\cdot 10^7$ as in Figure \ref{fig:intro_e5}, however, SIR convergence begins to slow down, and MSIR switches to SGMRES-IR, which then converges in one step.
+When the matrix becomes very ill conditioned as in Figure \ref{fig:intro_e16}, then SIR diverges, SGMRES-IR converges very slowly, and thus MSIR makes the second switch to GMRES-IR.

 This illustrates the benefit of the multistage approach.
-In the case that the problem is well conditioned enough that SIR suffices, TSIR will only use SIR.
-For the $\kappa_2(A)=10^1$ case, TSIR behaves exactly the same as SIR, and is thus likely to be less expensive than SGMRES-IR and GMRES-IR since a single GMRES iteration is more expensive than an SIR step.
-In the extremely ill-conditioned case, both SIR and SGMRES-IR fail to converge.
-TSIR however does converge, although at roughly double the cost of GMRES-IR.
+In the case that the problem is well conditioned enough that SIR suffices, MSIR will only use SIR.
+For the $\kappa_2(A)=10^1$ case, MSIR behaves exactly the same as SIR, and is thus less expensive than SGMRES-IR and GMRES-IR since a single GMRES iteration is more expensive than an SIR step.
+In the extremely ill-conditioned case, both SIR and SGMRES-IR fail to converge or convergence is too slow.
+MSIR however does converge quickly, although at roughly double the cost of GMRES-IR.
 This is the inherent tradeoff.
-Compared to GMRES-IR, we expect TSIR to be less expensive when the problem is well or reasonably well conditioned and a constant factor more expensive when problems are extremely ill conditioned relative to the working precision.
-Compared to SIR and SGMRES-IR, the benefit is clear: when SIR and/or SGMRES-IR converges, TSIR will also converge at roughly the same cost, but TSIR is more reliable and can converge for problems where these variants don't.
+Compared to GMRES-IR, we expect MSIR to be less expensive when the problem is well or reasonably well conditioned and thus only SIR or SGMRES-IR are used (see a comparison of costs in Table \ref{tab:cost}).
+For cases where the problem is extremely ill conditioned relative to the working precision and GMRES-IR converges, we expect MSIR to be a constant factor more expensive than GMRES-IR.
+Compared to SIR and SGMRES-IR, the benefit is clear: when SIR and/or SGMRES-IR converges reasonably quickly, MSIR will also converge at roughly the same cost, but MSIR can converge for problems where SIR and SGMRES-IR may not.